Pylons/pyramid/docs/narr/traversal.rst

 - Please find me a :term:`view` with the name "baz" that can be used for the type ``IBar``.

 Let's say it finds no matching view type.
-It then returns a ``NotFound``.
+It then returns the result of the ``notfound`` view.
 The request ends.
 Everyone is sad.

 But!
 For this graph::